build-on-aws/content/concepts/should-know-resilience/index.md

 When a fault occurs, it can cause the application to become unavailable.
 The [Resilience Analysis Framework](https://docs.aws.amazon.com/prescriptive-guidance/latest/resilience-analysis-framework/introduction.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=should-know-resilience) has identified five common categories of failures abbreviated as SEEMS, named for the first letter of each failure mode listed as follows:

 #### **Shared fate**
-When a fault in one component or location cascades to other components or locations.
+This is when a fault in one component or location cascades to other components or locations.

 For example, a request to a server triggers a bug that causes the server to fail.
 That failed request is retried by the client, impacting another server in the fleet, and continuing until all servers have failed